This is #2 in my big Retirement Advice to Young Folks series.

 - Groceries.
 It’s almost always cheaper to cook at home so groceries is one place I’m not that worried about.

 - Entertainment.
 Focus on experiences rather than collecting stuff.
 Those international trips were expensive, but I have fond memories of all the countries we visited.
 That guitar in the closet, not so much.
+I should have looked into guitar sales to save me money.

 - Avoid car loans.
 5 years is a long time to send payments to your bank.
 You can try Millionaire Teacher’s strategy of buying a junker, driving it for a year, and then selling it off at the same price.
 Share one car if at all possible.